afzi/FinalYearProject/Source Code/Deployment/echobook/README.txt

 To package for offline:

--make sure any production dependencies are added to bundleDependencies in package.json -from root folder (currently nfc-bird-application), run 'npm install --no-bin-link' (internet connection required for this part)
+-make sure any production dependencies are added to bundleDependencies in package.json -from root folder (currently nfc-bird-application), run 'npm install --no-bin-link --production' (internet connection required for this part)
 -run 'npm pack'
 -copy generated tarball to this folder